Eargo vs. Jabra Enhance

 The Enhance Select 300 is fairly discrete for a BTE haring aid.

 BTE hearing aids can feel very secure and comfortable.
-Despite their visibility, many people prefer them rather than completely in-ear styles.
-Our tester has long hair and wears glasses, but these hearing aids didn’t create any feedback noise or get in the way.
+Despite their visibility, many people prefer them over completely-in-ear styles.
+Our tester has long hair and wears glasses, but the hearing aids didn’t create any feedback noise or get in the way.
 They’re also compatible with mask straps.

 All three of Jabra’s styles can be purchased with a Basic or Premium package.
-Premium costs $200 more, but in our opinion, it is well worth the added investment.
+Premium costs $200 more, but, in our opinion, it is well worth the added investment.
 Premium packages come with three years of unlimited access to a hearing care professional, such as an audiologist, via Zoom calls.
 We spoke with an audiologist who helped customize our hearing aid to our specific hearing loss and ensure that we had the best fit possible.
 If you’re new to hearing aids, this level of virtual support can be very beneficial.
-However, we do wish Jabra Enhance offered lifetime support like Eargo does.
+We wish, however, that Jabra Enhance offered lifetime support like Eargo does.

 During testing, we could easily schedule an appointment with a Jabra Enhance audiologist through the mobile app.